etienne/wave-custom-invoice/README.md

 Takes Wave CSV data and outputs a custom-designed PDF.
 Some data (like tax rates) is hard-coded due to the limitations of the Wave CSV, so this only works out of the box for my specific use case.
 But it's pretty easy to adapt.

-Oh, also, it doesn’t work right now.
+Oh, also, it doesn’t really work right now.

 ## Usage